pypy/pypy-std-ssl/README.md

 # PyPy's SSL module

-All of the CFFI code is copied from cryptography, wich patches contributed back to cryptography.
-PyPy vendors it's own copy of the cffi backend thus it renames the compiled shared object to _pypy_openssl.so (which means that cryptography can ship their own cffi backend)
+All of the CFFI code is copied from cryptography.
+Patches were contributed back to cryptography.
+PyPy vendors it's own copy of the cffi backend thus it renames the compiled shared object to _pypy_openssl.so (cryptography can ship their own cffi backend)

 # Tests?